 Desired feature Assessment Additional notes Beam size OK - 6mm diameter Consistent with design for current beam expanding telescopes and mounts.
 Range - counting limit OK Current software includes work-around to accommodate counter overflow.
 Range - coherence length ~300m (FWHM) according to manufacturers spec Adequate for 100m stroke (V=29%).
 This is unlikely to be satisfactory for a 150m stroke (V=6%) given the power output of laser head and the need to monitor multiple axes.
 Inadequate for full 190m stroke.
-Velocity limit 4.2 m/s Satisfactory Laser power 525 μW (min) Adequate for 6 axes up to 100m stroke: delivered power $\sim 20 \mu W$ $(5\mu W \text{ is required for V=100\% when using the most sensitive receiver})$ Inadequate for 10 axes unless only a short stroke (~75m where V=50%) is required: delivered power ~ 12μ W $(5\mu W \text{ is required for V=100\% when using the most sensitive receiver})$ Frequency stability Typically in range 3 to 4×10^{-11} over 10ms to 50ms.
-Marginal on 10ms timescales since results were variable between 3.6 and 9.2×10^{-11} (requirement is 3.75×10^{-11}).
-We have been advised that "best case" is likely to be most representative.
+Laser power 525 μW (min) Adequate for 6 axes up to 100m stroke: delivered power ~20μW $(5\mu W \text{ is required when using the most sensitive receiver})$ Inadequate adequate for 10 axes unless only a short stroke (~75m where V=50%) is required: delivered power ~12 μ W $(5\mu W \text{ is required when using the most sensitive receiver})$ Frequency stability Between 3 to 4×10^{-11} over 10ms to 50ms.
+Marginal on 10ms timescales (3.75×10^{-11}) requirement) due to some variation in the testing results.
+Best-case measurements are OK.
 Based on actual data measured at NPL on relevant timescales Easily adequate on 35 and 50ms timescales.
 Pointing stability <0.1"/°C Meets requirement easily (3.2"/°C) Heat dissipation 39 W Requirement can be accommodated by using a thermally shielded enclosure with venting through the BCA ceiling.
 Other needs None